Andrea Bocelli: Early life

-Maestro Bocelli was born to Alessandro and Edi Bocelli on 22 September 1958.
+Andrea Bocelli was born to Alessandro and Edi Bocelli on 22 September 1958.
 His sight was impaired from birth due to congenital glaucoma.
-He stated that his mother's decision to give birth to him and overrule the doctor's advice was the inspiration for him to oppose abortion.
+He stated that his mother's decision to give birth to him and overrule the doctor's advice - to abort the pregnancy due to a high possibility of the child being born with a disability - was the inspiration for him to oppose abortion.

 Bocelli grew up on his family's farm, with a younger brother Alberto, where they sold farm machinery and made wine in the small village of La Sterza, near Lajatico, Tuscany, Italy, about 40 km south of Pisa.

 Bocelli showed a great passion for music as a young boy.
 His mother has said that music was the only thing that would comfort him.
-He started piano lessons at age 6 and later learned to play the flute, saxophone, trumpet, trombone, guitar, and drums.
-His nanny Oriana gave him the first record of Franco Corelli, and he began to show interest in pursuing the career of a tenor.
-By age 7, he was able to recognize the famous voices of the time and tried to emulate the great singers.
+Bocelli started piano lessons at age six and later learned to play the flute, saxophone, trumpet, trombone, guitar, and drums.
+His nanny, Oriana, gave him the first record of Franco Corelli, and he began to show interest in pursuing the career of a tenor.
+By age seven, Bocelli was able to recognize the famous voices of the time and tried to emulate the great singers.

 At age 12, Bocelli lost his vision completely after being hit in the eye with a football.
-Doctors resorted to leeches in a last-ditch effort to save his sight, but they were unsuccessful and he remained blind.
+Doctors resorted to leeches in a final attempt to save his sight, but they were unsuccessful and Bocelli remained blind.

 Bocelli also spent time singing during his childhood.
 He gave his first concert in a small village not far from where he was born.
-He won his first song competition at age 14 with "'O sole mio" at the Margherita d'Oro in Viareggio.
+Bocelli won his first song competition at age 14 with "'O sole mio" at the Margherita d'Oro in Viareggio.
 He finished secondary school in 1980, and then studied law at the University of Pisa.
-To earn money, he performed evenings in piano bars, and it was there that he met his future wife Enrica in 1987.
-He completed law school and spent one year as a court-appointed lawyer.
+To earn money, Bocelli performed evenings in piano bars, and it was there that he met his future wife Enrica in 1987.
+Bocelli completed law school and spent one year as a court-appointed lawyer.